 As the implementation process unfolds, it is also important to send periodic updates to employees regarding the status of each major Action Plan item.
 This communication will lend additional credibility to the survey process by reminding employees that the ideas, suggestions and concerns they expressed were clearly heard and are being acted upon.
 Just as important, this periodic communication will increase the accountability of those responsible for carrying out the Action Plan.

-It is important that employees recognize the value of their participation in the survey process by regularly seeing both improvements and progress reports.
+Encourage your employees to recognize the value of their participation in the survey process by regularly seeing both improvements and progress reports.
 Remember to share successes so that organization-wide communications can reinforce everyone's efforts and contributions to the process.

 Click here for a no obligation quote